robot297/JAG_3_2019/grades/Lab 3 Questions.md

 ### Question 3 Agile or Waterfall

 Write a program that can help decide if a particular programming project is best solved using a Waterfall or Agile methodology.

 Your program should ask the user:

 *	How many programmers will be on the team.
 More than 30 programmers -> Waterfall
 *	If there needs to be firm deadlines and a fixed schedule.
 Yes - > Waterfall
 *	If the programmers have experience in requirements, analysis and testing as well as coding.
 Yes - > Agile
 *	If there are stringent quality control requirements.
 Yes -> Waterfall
 *	If early integration is desirable.
 Yes -> Agile
 *	If the customer will be requiring working models early in the process.
 Yes -> Agile

+There's a `yesNoInput` method in the InputUtils library that returns boolean values from user input.

 Write a method called agileOrWaterfall, which takes this data as integer and boolean arguments.
- The arguments should be provided in the order given above. and returns a suggestion on whether Agile, or Waterfall, or either, may be is best.
+**The arguments should be provided in the order given above**.
+`agileOrWaterfall` will return a String, a suggestion on whether Agile, or Waterfall, or either, may be is best.

- There's a yesNoInput method in `InputUtils.java`.
+Notice that there are three global constants `AGILE`, `WATERFALL` and `EITHER`.
+Your `agileOrWaterfall` method should return one of these Strings.

- Use this method in your program to suggest which methodology to use.
+Use your `agileOrWaterfall` method in your program to suggest which methodology to use.

 Your main method should do all of the asking questions and printing the result.
 Your agileOrWaterfall method should be given the relevant data, and do the processing, deciding, and returning the result.

 ### Question 4 Reduce Repetition

 Start with the `Question_4_Reduce_Repetition.java` program.

 Notice there are several drinks, and the code to get the total sales for each is very similar.
 Can you create and use another method (or methods) that will be called from the coffeeShop method, to make this program less repetitive?

 Hint: would an array of drink names help?
 Hint: create a method that takes the name of a drink as an argument.
 This method can calculate sales for that drink.

 The total lines of code in your program should get smaller.
 BUT, don't just delete lines, or compress more than one line together.
 Your code will be reviewed for clarity, readability, and logic.

 ### Question 5 String To int Array

-/**
- *
- *
 Write a method called stringToIntArray which takes a number represented as a String as an argument, for example "12345" or "4321432143214321" ;
 and returns the digits of that number in an array.

 Your method should create an int[] array with one digit of your number per element, and return this array.

 If any of the characters in the string are not numbers, return null.

 So, if the user enters

 "12345"

 then your method should return this array :

 { 1, 2, 3, 4, 5 }

 if the user enters

 "abc"

 then your method should return null.

 if the user enters

 "123b456"

 then your method should return null, because of the 'b' character.

 If the user enters an empty string, your method should return null.

 If the method is called with a null String, your method should return null.

- */

 ### Question 6

 Credit card numbers have a check digit at the end that can be used to check if the number is entered correctly.
- This is how websites can indicate that your card number is invalid without asking your bank.
+This is how websites can indicate that your card number is is mis-typed before trying to process the transaction.

 The last digit of your credit card number is a check digit.
 When you enter a credit card number, an algorithm does a calculation with the digits in the number, to make sure that the number follows a certain pattern.
 This helps catch mis-entered credit card numbers, for example, if two digits are transposed.

- (It doesn’t check if the account is valid – just if the digits are most likely entered correctly.)
+(It doesn't check if the account is valid – just if the digits are most likely entered correctly.)

 Credit cards also begin with a specific number or numbers and must be a certain length.
 For example, all Visa card numbers begin with 4.
 And Visa card numbers should be 16 digits.

 And, credit card numbers should only be digits.
 No spaces, dashes, letters, or other characters.

 Write a program that asks a user for a Visa credit card number.
 Save this as a String.

 Write a method called isVisaCreditCardNumberValid(String cardNumber) to examine the String, and decide if the credit card number that it represents is valid or not.
 Your method should return a boolean value.

 Here's how the validation is done:

 https://en.wikipedia.org/wiki/Luhn_algorithm

 Process each digit as follows.
 If the digit is in an even position, multiply that digit by 2.
 If the multiplied digit is 10 or more, add the digits in that number together.
 So if the digit is 6, 6x2 = 12, so add 1+2 = 3.

 Digits in odd positions stay as they are.

 Add together all of the processed digits.
 If the resulting sum divides by 10, the number is a valid one.
 Otherwise, it is not.

 For testing, here’s some example valid CC numbers, (unlikely to be actual numbers) which are valid credit card numbers according to the rules in the link above:

 ```
 4123123412341236